me-box-archive/databox-store-blob/README.md

     Body Parameters: <startTimestamp> and <endTimestamp> for the range.
     Notes: will return the all data between the provided start and end timestamps for the provided datasourceid.

+    URL: /<datasourceid>/query
+    method: GET
+    Body Parameters: <query> a string containing a nedb json query Body Parameters: <limit> an integer max number of documents to return Body Parameters: <sort> a string containing a nedb json sort object
+    Notes: returns an array of documents

 ### Key value pairs

     URL: /<key>/kv/